John Miles (musician): Later career

 Miles was also a frequent guest vocalist on albums by the Alan Parsons Project, being featured on Tales of Mystery and Imagination (1976), Pyramid (1978), Stereotomy (1985), and Gaudi (1987), as well as on the Eric Woolfson album Freudiana (1990).
-He appeared on Andrea Bocelli's track "Funiculi Funicula" on his 1997 album Romanza.
+He appeared on Andrea Bocelli's 1997 album Romanza on the tracks "Funiculi Funicula" and "Miserere".

 His first DVD, John Miles – Live in Concert was released in 2002.
 In 2007, Miles performed in Gelsenkirchen, Germany with German band Pur and sang two songs.
 On one of those songs, "Abenteuerland", Miles sang with Pur in German.
 The concert is available on the DVD, Pur&Friends-Live-auf-Schalke-2007.
 In October 2008, Miles began touring once again with Tina Turner until May 2009.

 The Olympiapark in Munich gave Miles a symbolic key to the park in 2015 as the performer who had opened the door the most times, and the moment was recorded on the Munich Olympic Walk of Stars.

 In 2017, Miles was awarded an outstanding contribution to music award at the Progressive Rock awards.

 In 2019, Miles starred in a flashmob performance of "Music" organized by Südwestrundfunk (SWR; Southwest Broadcasting), a regional public broadcasting corporation serving the southwest of Germany.
 It was held in the marketplace of Landau and involved more than 100 people including the members of the State Youth Orchestra of Rhineland Palatinate and 20 camera operators.

 In 2020, Miles recorded a new version of "Music" remotely with the Antwerp Philharmonic 'Quarantine' Orchestra due to the cancellation of the Night of the Proms due to Covid.